 The Trip Intention Form is used to register your plans to assist emergency services in the event you become lost or injured.
 It is not a booking and is not used to actively monitor the number of visitors in a given location.

 As health and emergency services are currently under significant demand due to the pandemic, completing a Trip Intention Form for backcountry camping is mandatory to reduce pressure on any emergency response that may be required.

 Backcountry camping (or wild camping) refers to overnight stays in remote areas where walk in camping is permitted.

 Are all campgrounds and accommodation in national parks open?

 No. Due to the recent bushfires and floods, some of our national parks or some sites remain closed.
-Some sites and attractions may also need to remain closed to ensure compliance with the current rules on public gatherings.
+Some sites and attractions will be closed at short notice to ensure visitation levels do not exceed safe capacity and ensure compliance with the current rules on public gatherings.